-Our permit practice tests in learning mode has 25 random questions based on the handbook and real NH DMV tests.
+Our permit practice tests in learning mode have 25 random questions based on the handbook and real NH DMV tests.
 After each question, you have access to instant feedback with detailed explanations.

 How should you study?
 Well, your first step is to get the latest version of the New Hampshire Driver’s Manual.
 When you’ve studied the handbook, you can use these practice tests to check your progress and level of readiness.

-The passing score in New Hampshire is 84 percent, which means you should be able to answer at least 21 questions correctly.
+The passing score in New Hampshire is 80 percent, which means you should be able to answer at least 20 out of the 25 questions correctly.
 It is a good idea to aim a little higher on a practice test.
 Take enough tests to make sure you can reach a score of 92 percent with ease.